Burmese–Siamese War (1765–1767): Lessons from the War of 1760

 The Burmese command innovated in their strategy to conquer Ayutthaya.
 Hsinbyushin decided that the campaign to conquer Siam, not accomplishable in one year, should span several years in order to have enough time to drain Ayutthaya of its resources.
-Burmese strategy was to circumvent Siamese passive defense, including the great wall of Ayutthaya and the wet season.
-When the rainy season came in mid-1766, Maha Nawrahta insisted that the Burmese besiegers should not retreat but stand their grounds, enduring Siamese wet swamps in order to impose pressure onto Ayutthaya.
+The Burmese strategy was to circumvent Siamese passive defense, including the great wall of Ayutthaya and the wet season.
+When the rainy season came in mid-1766, Maha Nawrahta insisted that the Burmese besiegers should not retreat but stand their ground, enduring Siamese wet swamps in order to impose pressure on Ayutthaya.
 The Siamese, not expecting the Burmese to stay during the wet season, became depleted of their resources.
 The only obstacle for the Burmese was the wall of Ayutthaya.
-In January 1767, Maha Nawrahta ordered the construction of twenty-seven battle towers surrounding Ayutthaya in effort to alleviate the protectiveness of the walls.
+In January 1767, Maha Nawrahta ordered the construction of twenty-seven battle towers surrounding Ayutthaya in an effort to alleviate the protectiveness of the walls.
 After the death of Maha Nawrahta from illness, Nemyo Thihapate ordered the digging of underground tunnels to circumvent the walls of Ayutthaya in March 1767.
-Through the tunnels, the Burmese were able to set fire to the roots of the walls, causing a portion of Ayutthaya wall to collapse.
+Through the tunnels, the Burmese were able to set fire to the roots of the walls, causing a portion of the Ayutthaya wall to collapse.
 The wall, the last remaining defense of Ayutthaya, was eventually breached and the Burmese triumphantly accomplished their conquest of Ayutthaya through innovative strategy and persistence.